 Most passengers are considerate on night buses so you should find there isn’t too much noise within the cabin.
 The main concern is the noise coming from the bus going over loud sections of the road.
 A good set of travel earplugs can block out the sound and help you relax.

 Try to get a double seat if possible

 Getting a double seat can make or break an overnight bus trip.
 Having the extra space to spread out and relax can make falling asleep much easier.
-You have more flexibility on your sleeping position and its nice to not have another passenger next to you.
+You have more flexibility in your sleeping position and it’s nice to not have another passenger next to you.

 Pack warm clothing and a blanket

 There is nothing worse than trying to sleep when you are cold.
 Some overnight buses put the air conditioning on to prevent unpleasant smells and keep the passenger area cool.
 It’s important to pack warm clothes including multiple layers.
 This means you can adjust your clothing so that you are warm enough to feel calm and relaxed whilst going to sleep.
 Taking a travel blanket can make you feel really safe too.